 On my lap once more, Pony said again, ‘We fwend, fwend hep Pony, oo hep Pony fwend.
 Pony fwend, lub fwend.’

-‘Yes, we are your fwend, and yes we do, we help our fwends… I mean friends, so can I just ask then, I mean I don’t want you to think I’m being too ungrateful or anything, but why the hell did you whack me around the head with your toilet brush?’
+‘Yes, we are your fwend, and yes we do, we help our fwends… I mean friends.
+I don’t want you to think I’m being ungrateful or anything, but why the hell did you whack me around the head with a toilet brush?’

 ‘I’ll take that as a yes, seeing as you appear to be a little closer to my face than you were a moment ago.
 Why haven’t you spoken to the other girls?
 Ann and Kaz have been here for a couple of days at least?’

-‘Cry, not talk, fwends scweam, not want fwends go pop, horsey go pop.
-Fweinds be shh.
-Oo fwend, oo lub Pony, oo tak Pony, hep Pony no go pop,’ Pony said as she hugged me.
-Giving me a full body slime.
-She continued, ‘Pony talk, toof, toof bad not make Pony talk, Pony moan.’
+‘QI, not talk, fwends scweam, not want fwends go pop, horsey go pop.
+Fwends be shh.
+Oo fwend, oo lub Pony, oo tak Pony, hep Pony no go pop,’ Pony said as she hugged me, giving me a full body slime.
+‘Pony talk, toof, toof bad not make Pony talk, Pony moan.’

-I laughed as I said, ‘I bet that’s all they did as well?’ pointing to Kaz and Ann through the green glow.
-Pony seemed to enjoy that and let out an eerie laugh spraying more slime all over us.
+Laughing, I pointed to Kaz and Ann through the green glow and said, ‘I bet that’s all they did as well.’
+Pony seemed to enjoy that and let out an eerie laugh, spraying slime all over us.

-‘It’s just you Jo,’ Ann called out, ‘Maybe it’s left over from your head trauma,’ she laughed.
+‘It’s you Jo,’ Ann quietly laughed, ‘It’d be left over from your head trauma.’

-‘So,’ I said to Pony, choosing to ignore Ann’s obvious humour concerning my head injury, ‘Do you know what we can do to help you?
+‘So,’ I said to Pony, ignoring Ann’s obvious humour about my head injury, ‘do you know what we can do to help you?
 I mean, you are… dead, aren’t you?

-‘No leeb Ka, hep Pony, not go way,’ she said as Kaz grumbled and moved back up against the wall next to Ann.
+Kaz grumbled and moved back up against the wall between Ann and myself.

 ‘Pony not wan go pop.’

 She leaned into me and whispered in my ear.
-She was quite eloquent in a whisper but slimy.
-She told me what she needed to feel better.
-She needed flesh, dead, human flesh.
-Pulling away from me a little, I looked her in the eyes.
-They seemed to have taken on a stranger glow than earlier.
+She was quite eloquent in a whisper.
+She told me what she needed.
+‘Flesh.
+Dead, human flesh.’
+Pulling away from me a little, her eyes seemed to have taken on a stranger glow than earlier.

-‘Alright,’ I said, trying not to look at her eyes again, ‘Let me just talk with the girls and we’ll see what we can sort out, OK?’
+Trying not to look into them, I said, ‘Alright, let me talk with the girls and we’ll see what we can sort out, OK?’

-‘OK,’ she said and whisked out of the room, pulled the door closed and activated the lock all within mere seconds.
+‘OK,’ was all that we heard as the door closed and locked.
 Then there was silence in the darkness.